Seminar for Military and Intelligence Trainers and Instructors

 Critical Thinking Resources for Leaders and Educators in the Military and Intelligence Community

 Tens of thousands of military leaders, faculty, trainers, and students use our Thinker's Guide Library in learning critical thinking.
 Visit our bookstore to see the many guides we offer for use in teaching and learning critical thinking.
-These guides are available via electronic licensing for your students and faculty as well as in paper format.

 We also offer customized professional development training in critical thinking – both on-site and online – for military and intelligence faculty, leaders, and other personnel.
 In our courses and other training, we help military, intelligence, and other government personnel contextualize critical thinking within their work and learn how best to employ critical thinking in reasoning through the complicated challenges they face every day.
 To learn more about our professional development opportunities, please submit a Professional Development Information Request Form or email Ms. Rachael Collins at email@example.com.

 About Our Presenters